michaelbui99/Atlas/README.md

   subreddit I am not interested in.
 - [ ] As a user, I want to be able to create a new post, such that I can contribute content to a subreddit.
-- [ ] As a user, I want to be able to view the 'hot' posts of reddit, such that I can know what is trending on reddit.
 - [x] As a user, I want to be able to login into my reddit account, such that I can participate by creating posts, comments etc.
 - [ ] As a user, I want to be able to view a lists of my own posts, such that I can browse my past